 Past medical history should specifically seek known causative disorders such as endocrine disorders, adrenal or ovarian pathology, and cancer.

 Family history should inquire about excess hair growth in family members.

-Drug history should review all prescribed drugs and specifically query for the surreptitious use of anabolic steroids Anabolic Steroids Anabolic steroids are often used to enhance physical performance and promote muscle growth.
-When used inappropriately, chronically at high doses and without medical supervision, they can cause... read more .
+Drug history should review all prescribed drugs and specifically query for the surreptitious use of anabolic steroids Anabolic Steroids Anabolic steroids (anabolic-androgenic steroids) are often used to enhance physical performance and promote muscle growth.
+When used inappropriately, chronically at high doses and without medical... read more .

 The presence of excess coarse and dark hair growth should be assessed at multiple sites, including the face, chest, lower abdomen, back, buttocks, and inner thigh.
 Signs of virilization should be sought, including

 Increased muscle mass

 General physical examination should note signs of potentially causative disorders:

 The general habitus should be examined for fat distribution (particularly a round face and accumulation of fat at the base of the neck posteriorly).